chakradhar-s/ud036_StarterCode/README.md

 To run the package or the project, python 2.7 or 3.* environment is needed and ensure environment path is configured correctly.
 You can configure any version of the python on the project.

+ **A Live internet connection is needed to display image and video from their respective URIs **

 ### Installing